Q1: I see some VISION systems with five stars and others with three. What does your Protection Rating mean?

 Q11: If you agree to ship direct to me internationally, what shipping options are available and at what cost?

-A: We prefer to ship by EMS (The equivalent of USPS "Express Mail International" in the USA).
+A: We prefer to ship by EMS (the equivalent of USPS "Express Mail International" in the USA).
 We can ship by FedEx if you offer us your account number, but we discourage it due to the high cost.
 Japan Post also offers medium-cost SAL (Surface Air Lift) and low-cost Surface Mail (Ocean Freight).
+For small and light packages weighing less than 2kg, in cases where no package tracking or insurance are needed, we can also ship to you via Japan Post SMALL PACKET.

 EMS is similar to FedEx, but EMS is less expensive and only 2-3 days slower.
 EMS offers convenient online tracking that allows you to trace the location of your package any time during transport to your preferred destination.
 EMS is also fully insured up to „20,000 at no extra charge, and additional insurance is available above „20,000 for a small fee.
 EMS takes about 3 days to arrive at most locations in the USA, 4 days in Canada, and less than a week in most other destinations.
-(In our experience, Italy is the lone exception, always taking more than a week to arrive.)
+(In our experience, Italy and Pakistan are exceptions, taking 2 weeks to arrive.)

 For medium weight packages, SAL can be a little cheaper than EMS but it's usually not worth the savings.
 SAL is not insured, does not offer package tracking, and takes about two weeks to arrive even in the US.